ReismanLab/regio_dataset_design/distribution_shift_analysis/README.md

 ```

 ## 4. Maximum Mean Discrepancy (MMD) analysis
-The results reported in the SI can be obtained running the notebook: MMD_analysis.ipynb.
+The results reported in the SI can be obtained by running the notebook: MMD_analysis.ipynb.